sbahrin3/timetablesolver/README.md

 You can run this project within your Eclipse environment by selecting the <b>Run As -> Run on Server</b> on this project.

+### Timetable Constraints Solver ###

+As mentioned above, the CP solver for this timetable scheduling is using an open-source Choco-Solver library.

+For this simple demo project, I have only create a solver for teacher's constraint, i.e. a teacher must not exits in the same time slot.

+There are many others constraints variables shold be consider next.
+This is an on going project, therefore, I will enhance and add more constraints to this.

+The Java class that deals with scheduling solver is <b>TimetableSolver.java</b>.
+You can find this Java program in the <b>src</b> folder within in the <b>my.timetable.module</b> package.

 by
 Shamsul Bahrin